sedouard/flocker/docs/using/tutorial/movingvolume.rst

 ==========================================

 You will now have the client installed on your local machine, and two instances of Flocker, each on a different host.
-Firstly, you will create two Docker containers on one of the hosts.
+The next step is to create two Docker containers on one of the hosts.
-One is a Python web application and the other is Redis server, which stores its data on a volume.
+One container has a Python web application and the other has a Redis server, which stores its data on a volume.

 The :file:`docker-compose.yml` file describes your distributed application (:file:`docker-compose.yml` was formerly known as :file:`fig.yml`):